-As health professionals, the team at Create Health are monitoring the coronavirus situation and are taking the risk of infection very seriously.
-We are up to date with medical information from our Royal College of Obstetricians and Gynaecologists, Australian Medical Association, Victoria Health and our hospitals.
-The care we provide and the wellbeing of our patients, their families and our staff are a priority for us, and we have protection procedures in place.
+As health professionals, the team at Create Health is monitoring the coronavirus situation and is taking the risk of infection very seriously.
+We are up to date with medical information from our Royal College of Obstetricians and Gynaecologists, the Australian Medical Association, Victoria Health and our hospitals.
+The care we provide and the wellbeing of our patients, their families and our staff is a priority for us, and we have protection procedures in place.

 What is Coronavirus?

 The current outbreak of coronavirus is a new strain of flu, first detected in human patients in Wuhan, China in December 2019.
 The virus manifests with typical flu like symptoms including fever, cough, sore throat, shortness of breath and general breathing difficulties.
 Other symptoms may include runny nose, headache and fatigue.
 Some people infected with coronavirus may only experience mild symptoms and recover quickly while others may become very ill.
 This link provides useful information on the nature of coronavirus. https://www.dhhs.vic.gov.au/coronavirus

 Many Australians of all ages have been diagnosed with coronavirus to date.
 Indications are that the elderly (over 65 years) and people with pre-existing medical conditions such as heart and lung disease are more at risk of experiencing severe symptoms.